-Third largest operator by mobile subscribers, Telus, announced in June 2020, the selection of European vendors Ericsson and Nokia to build its 5G network.
-In June 2020, the operator announced the roll-out of its 5G network in Vancouver, Montreal, Calgary, Edmonton, and the Greater Toronto Area.
-The company planned continue to expand to an additional 26 markets across Canada throughout the remainder of 2020.
-As of February 2021, Telus' 5G presence reached over 50 towns and cities across the country.
+Third largest mobile operator, Telus, announced the selection of European vendors Ericsson and Nokia in June 2020 to build its 5G network.
+Telus then also announced the roll-out of its 5G network in Vancouver, Montreal, Calgary, Edmonton, and the Greater Toronto Area, planning to expanding to additional 26 markets across Canada throughout the remainder of 2020.
+As of February 2021, Telus' 5G presence reached over 75 towns and cities across the country.
 The mobile operator also revealed that it selected South Korea's Samsung as a network infrastructure partner to provide 'transformational 5G mobile services'.
+The operator aims to cover 70% of the Canadian population with 5G mobile services by end-2021